 With an increasingly flexible and mobile workforce, more office space is likely to sit unused at any given time.
 Turning available space into huddle rooms helps companies maximize the use of space and minimize costs.
 Equipping a huddle room is less expensive than equipping a traditional conference room.

 Unlike open office layouts, huddle rooms cut out distractions because they offer a small, intimate space where employees can focus solely on the discussion or heads-down work that needs to be done.
 Huddle rooms eliminate interruptions and block out noise.

 Huddle rooms also pose numerous benefits for companies that have remote employees.
 Due to their small size, huddle rooms give remote attendees the feeling that they are truly a part of the conversation during video calls.
 This helps to boost the morale and productivity of remote employees.

 Huddle rooms are best placed right at the intersection of work areas to make it easier for employees to collaborate.
 Companies can turn large, unused spaces into multiple huddle rooms.
 It might even make sense for some companies to move to a new office building in order to accommodate more huddle rooms.
 For example, rather than having two large conference rooms, a small business might be better off moving to a facility where they can have a single conference room and three to four small huddle rooms instead.

-For more information about effectively managing huddle rooms with a resource booking tool for Microsoft Outlook®, Exchange, and Office 365, contact us today to sign up for a free demo of Resource Central.
+For more information about effectively managing huddle rooms with a resource booking tool for Microsoft Outlook®, Exchange, and Microsoft 365, contact us today to sign up for a free demo of Resource Central.